-- 9.1 need to be held when you were timetabled to teach; - 9.2 exceptionally be held during planning, preparation and administration time if this does not impact on lesson preparation; - 9.3 be held after the end of the School day; - 9.4 Not be held on days on which you would not ordinarily work; - 9.5 Be extended by agreement between the parties if the time limits cannot be met for any justifiable reason.
+- 9.1 The aim is that interviews and meetings under this Disciplinary Policy and Procedure will be held at mutually convenient times but depending on the circumstances, interviews and meetings may: - (a) need to be held when you were timetabled to teach (if that is appropriate to your role); - (b) exceptionally be held during planning, preparation and administration time if this does not impact on lesson preparation (if that is appropriate to your role); - (c) exceptionally be held after the end of the School day; - (d) not be held on days on which you would not ordinarily work; - (e) be extended by agreement between the parties if the time limits cannot be met for any justifiable reason. - 9.2 Where an employee is persistently unable or unwilling to attend an interview or meeting without good cause the relevant Manager will make a decision on the evidence available.